RoaldSchuring/Music-Suggestion-Model/README.md

 #### Data

-The dependent variable in this model is song ratings from my personal profile on the Radio Paradise website (www.radioparadise.com).
+The dependent variable in this model is song ratings from my personal profile on the [Radio Paradise](www.radioparadise.com) website.
 You may either import your own song ratings (simply copy-paste the song ratings from your personal profile on RP), or use my personal ratings.
 These have been attached to the repository in the file 'song_ratings.csv'.

-The features in the model are song tags taken from the LastFM Million Song Dataset:
+The features in the model are song tags taken from the [LastFM Million Song Dataset](http://labrosa.ee.columbia.edu/millionsong/lastfm).

-Last.fm dataset, the official song tags and song similarity collection for the Million Song Dataset, available at: http://labrosa.ee.columbia.edu/millionsong/lastfm

 Since the raw data was too large to attach to this repository, you will need to use the link above to download the various JSON files for all the songs.
 Store these locally and make sure that the path referencing these files in the Notebook is adjusted to match this location.